cysouw/diathesis/text/c09_adverbials.md

 #### Notes {.unnumbered}

-The verb *saugen* 'to suck' [@next] shows an interesting stack of diatheses (see [@sec:intro-stacking] on the notion of a 'stack').
-There are three roles involved, (i) the 'sucker' agent (*Kind* 'child') that does the sucking, (ii) the 'suckee' liquid (*Milch* 'milk') that is being absorbed and (iii) the container, *Tuch* 'cloth' that holds the liquid.
+The verb *saugen* 'to suck' [@next] shows an interesting stack of diatheses (see [@sec:intro-stacking] on the notion of a "stack").
+There are three roles involved, (i) the "sucker" agent (*Kind* 'child') that does the sucking, (ii) the "suckee" liquid (*Milch* 'milk') that is being absorbed and (iii) the container, *Tuch* 'cloth' that holds the liquid.
 Note that the choice of container in this example is slightly unusual to make the stack of diatheses clearer.
 The stack starts off with a basic intransitive construction [@next a], which leads via a caused motion diathesis [@next b] and a reflexive anticausative diathesis [@next c] to the current resultative location anticausative diathesis [@next d].

 ::: ex
 - Das Kind saugt an dem Tuch.